 CSA Japan

-Like its counterparts in CSA’s supervision training around the world, this rigorous 1-year programme centers on creating a lively professional partnership with coaches - one in which they can significantly develop their range and capabilities as a coach and supervisor and return to their work resourced and stimulated.
-It is highly experiential in its approach while still being supported by teaching, practice and feedback in classic and current supervision theories and models.
+Like its counterparts in CSA’s supervision training around the world, this rigorous 1-year programme centres on creating a lively professional partnership with coaches — one in which they can significantly develop their range and capabilities as both coach and supervisor, and return to their work resourced and stimulated.
+It is highly experiential in approach, while also being grounded in teaching, practice, and feedback in both classic and current supervision theories and models.

-Celebrating our 9th Year, and our first Japanese Programme:
+Celebrating our 10th Year, and our second Japanese Programme:

-With the Diploma first accredited in 2005, CSA's Faculty membership quickly grew and was able to offer the same Programme to an international audience.
-With a strong team it quickly established a place in the Coaching Supervision community in the Asia Pacific and Chinese region.
-Adapting to new research and reflecting current thinking in the sector, whilst always modelling the same ethos and high standards for learning.
+Since the Diploma was first accredited in 2005, CSA’s Faculty has grown steadily, enabling us to bring the programme to an international audience.
+With a strong team, it quickly established a valued place in the coaching supervision community across the Asia Pacific and Chinese region.
+Always adapting to new research and reflecting current thinking in the field, CSA continues to model the same ethos and high standards for learning.

-In the Asia Pacific programme, based on the huge success of the previous 9 years, we are delighted to offer our first Japanese cohort in 2024.
-Another opportunity for coaches, supervisors and leaders to develop their skills and practice by becoming accredited graduates of the CSA Diploma in Coaching Supervision.
+Building on the huge success of the past 10 years in the Asia Pacific, we are delighted to offer our second Japanese cohort in 2026.
+This is an exciting opportunity for coaches, supervisors, and leaders to deepen their skills and practice by becoming accredited graduates of the CSA Diploma in Coaching Supervision.

 CSA is delighted to have 'Approved Provider' status with ICF and our Diploma Program has been continuously Accredited with EMCC since 2005.